-• Writing Intensive (W): 2 Courses Required.
-Courses designated W- before the course title are designed to provide students with opportunities to develop writing skills in a variety of subject areas.
+- Writing Intensive (WI): 2 Courses Required.
+Courses designated WI- before the course title are designed to provide students with opportunities to develop writing skills in a variety of subject areas.
 Since Writing Intensive courses provide a range of writing experiences, students are encouraged to select courses in different subject areas.
 This allows students to meet this Focus requirement while also fulfilling Diversification requirements.
-Students planning to transfer to UH-Manoa (which requires two of five Writing Intensive courses taken at the 300 or 400 level) are encouraged to take a third Writing Intensive course while at Honolulu CC.
+Students planning to transfer to UH-Manoa (which requires two of five Writing Intensive courses at the 300 or 400 level) are encouraged to take a third Writing Intensive course while at Honolulu CC.
+Courses designated WI- fulfill the WI-focus requirement at any UH campus. - Hawaiian, Asian, and Pacific Issues (H): 1 Course Required.
+Courses designated H- before the course title are designed to increase a student's understanding of Hawaiian, Asian, and Pacific issues and to foster multicultural understanding and respect.
+Courses designated H- fulfill the H-focus requirement at any UH campus. - Contemporary Ethical Issues (E): 1 Course Required.
+Courses designated HCC-E- before the course title are designed to give students tools for the development of responsible deliberation and ethical judgment.
+Courses designated HCC-E- fulfill the E-focus requirement at Honolulu CC, but not at UH Mānoa.
+UH-Mānoa requires a 300-level E-focus course for graduation.